 The renewal fee must be paid, regardless of whether a BOC Approved Provider elects to offer CE programs during the current year.
 No refund will be issued.

 **Please see Policies & Procedures for complete information on non-compliance, status changes, discipline and critical deadlines.

 In addition to the stated three responsibilities above, there are several basic expectations the BOC has of every BOC Approved Provider.
 As a BOC Approved Provider, you must:

-- Comply with the "Standards for BOC Approved Providers" (Standards) and "Policies & Procedures for BOC Approved Providers" (Policies & Procedures) (see buttons to the left.)
+- Comply with the "Standards for BOC Approved Providers" (Standards) and "Policies & Procedures for BOC Approved Providers" (Policies & Procedures).

 - Respond to all BOC staff inquiries and customer complaints.